YuruSong/GLM/README.md

 About behavior bout, how to select them?
 First, look at the time length distribution of these two behaviors.
 Run MATLAB program `plot_behav_length_stat.m`, dependent on `behav_length_stat.m` and `plot_areaerrorbar.m`.

 Shown in the following figure, the second group (WT/Or47b Light) data seems weird in the search behavior.
-After discussing with April, I decided to neglect the search behavior in light, which is meanningless (?, I don't know.
-I totally don't know).
+There are lots of short duration behaviors (just like bread crumbs insteads of slices of breads).
+Hard to understand the reason.

 ![](behav_length_stat.jpg)